Real Estate Market in France 2023: Impact of Declining Purchasing Power and Borrowing Rates

 “With the rise in rates, for a monthly payment of 1,000 euros per month over twenty years, a French person has lost more than 30,000 euros in borrowing capacity compared to the end of 2022, at 162,187 euros compared to 194,020 euros twelve months earlier “, decorating The Parisian.

-Thus, given the increase in prices observed across the cities, a potential buyer could no longer claim this average of 58 square meters.
+Thus, given the increase in prices observed across the cities, a potential buyer might no longer claim this average of 58 square meters.
 In December 2023, the average accessible to the buyer is reduced to just 51 square meters.
 “To compensate for the increase in rates over one year, prices would have had to fall by 15%.
 However, we are more likely to be – 5% to – 7%, when it drops”notes Maël Bernier, spokesperson for Best rates.

 Toulon and Nîmes, the most affected

-On the scale of the cities most affected by this drop in purchasing power in the real estate sector, it is Toulon and Nîmes which occupy the first two places, with 20 square meters lost, the equivalent of about two bedrooms, for the first, and 18 square meters wasted for the second.
+On the scale of the cities most affected by this drop in purchasing power in the real estate sector, it is Toulon and Nîmes which occupy the first two places, with 20 square meters lost, the equivalent of regarding two bedrooms, for the first, and 18 square meters wasted for the second.
 In Grenoble, the loss is 11 m².
 In Montpellier and Reims, it is -10 m² and in Dijon, minus 8 m².

 In the other cities concerned by the study, we note that the loss of real estate purchasing power in 2023 was -7m² for Rennes, Marseille and Le Havre, -6m² for Toulouse, -5m² for Nice, Saint-Étienne and Strasbourg, -4m² for Bordeaux, -3m² for Le Mans, -2m² for Lille and Nantes, and finally -1m² for Angers.